X-Men: The End: Book 3: Men and X-Men

+Jean Grey heals Cable, but she and Cyclops are suddenly killed by Nova, who is controlling Marvel Girl.
+Nova takes control of the Phoenix Force and kills the Imperial Guard, Dazzler, and Storm.
+Madelyne Pryor turns into energy and fuses with Jean, resurrecting her and allowing her to resurrect Cyclops.

-As Jean Grey (still able to access some of her Phoenix powers) and Nova fight, Psylocke enters the fray and plunges her psi-katana in Cassandra's brain, immobilizing her.
-Jean Grey tells Cassandra that they are all going to transcend reality.
+Psylocke enters the fray and attacks Nova, immobilizing her.
+Jean Grey tells Nova that they are all going to transcend reality.
 Jean resurrects all of the defeated/dead X-Men, bringing some with her to become one with the universe while bringing others back to Earth.
-Xavier and Cassandra admit that they are scared of each other, and Jean tells them that this is part of being human.
-Then, she and the resurrected X-Men form a giant Phoenix and become part of the universe itself.
+She and the resurrected X-Men form a giant Phoenix and become part of the universe itself.

-The remaining X-Men not part of the Phoenix are seen 20 years later, when Katherine Pryde becomes President of the United States.
-It is revealed that she not only became Mayor, but a Governor as well.
-Alice Tremaine arrives in the Oval Office and makes peace with Kitty, admitting she was wrong about her and about mutantkind.
-Kitty formally disbands the X-Men, saying that they were their own worst enemy, and that it was time for something new.
+The remaining X-Men who did not merge with the Phoenix are seen 20 years later, when Kitty Pryde becomes President of the United States.
+Pryde formally disbands the X-Men, saying that they were their own worst enemy, and that it was time for something new.
 She emphasizes this is not an end, but a beginning.

-In the final frames as Kitty makes a speech, Wolverine is shown together with Psylocke, and X-23 behind him.
-Emma Frost is shown with her grown up children.
-Mystique is shown with her two grandchildren, Gambit's son is holding a baby.
-Beast is shown with Cecilia Reyes and their three children.
-Iceman and Magma are shown together.
-Sam Guthrie (Cannonball) is shown with his wife, Lila Cheney, and their trio of children.
-Kurt Wagner, Nightcrawler, is shown with his wife and two children.
-Aliya Bishop, now the Majestrix of the Shi'Ar is shown with her father, Lucas Bishop, now an Imperial Chancellor.
-Jean Grey (Phoenix), Marvel Girl, Gambit and Rogue, Havok and Lorna, Alpha Flight, Professor X and Cassandra, Storm, Archangel with Husk, Cyclops, Madelyne, Dust, Cable, Lilandra, Sage, Colossus, Hub, and a few others are shown above the crowd looking down from the other side, as it were.